-- intelligently, and arguing thoughtfully and persuasively for a range of audiences and purposes; - 2.
-Exhibit the kind of intellectual independence and sustained, critical thought required for the production of high-quality literary, linguistic, textual and/or rhetorical scholarship, using the current resources available for conducting primary and secondary research in the discipline of English; - 3.
+- 2. Exhibit the kind of intellectual independence and sustained, critical thought required for the production of high-quality literary, linguistic, textual and/or rhetorical scholarship, using the current resources available for conducting primary and secondary research in the discipline of English; - 3.
 Discover, assert, and insert their own critical "voice" in ongoing dialogues, critiques, and debates-both oral and written, general and specific-that characterize the discipline of English, including debates over aesthetic value, literary historiography, and disciplinary politics; - 4.
 Apply linguistic, literary, rhetorical, and cultural theory to texts and their contexts in order to elucidate complex issues and to suggest additional avenues of critical inquiry; - 5.
 Demonstrate their understanding of major linguistic processes and subsystems, appreciating the importance of data collection in language study; - 6.
 Bring their understanding of language to bear on their discussions of writing, whether literary or otherwise; - 7.
 Recognize the impact of cultural environments upon language, respecting and understanding language diversity; - 8.
 Demonstrate familiarity with a significant body of texts within-and on the margins of-a variety of literary traditions (e.g., British, American, continental European, Asian, African American, and Latin American); and - 9.
 Demonstrate sensitivity to the concrete historicity of texts and to the development of literary traditions, cultural values, modes of thought, and uses of language over time.

-The following program requirements apply to students entering the program in the fall of 2009.
-Currently enrolled students will follow the requirement from the year they matraiculated into the program, which usually is the year in which they entered the college.
+The following program requirements apply to students entering the program beginning in the fall of 2009.
+Student enrolled before that will follow the program for the year they entered the College.

-English Major: Liberal Arts (ENGA)
+English Major: Liberal Arts